chicks-net/data-curated/good-sites/README.md

 ### Music

-* [mobygratis](https://mobygratis.com/) has some unique limitations, but could be really handy
+- [mobygratis](https://mobygratis.com/) has some unique limitations, but could be really handy

+### Books and Periodicals

+- [The Online Books Page](https://onlinebooks.library.upenn.edu/) lists free books and periodicals available online.

 ## Travel

 ### Weather

-* [MerrySky](https://merrysky.net/) is the best visualization of the weather.
+- [MerrySky](https://merrysky.net/) is the best visualization of the weather.
-* [ansiweather](https://github.com/fcambus/ansiweather) is the best command line weather.
+- [ansiweather](https://github.com/fcambus/ansiweather) is the best command line weather.